-- (i) Income from sale of properties is recognised upon the risks and rewards of ownership have been passed. - (ii) Where the Authority receives its share of surplus from property development projects undertaken as jointly controlled development projects, sharing of such surplus is recognised in accordance with the terms of the joint development agreements, unless the significant risks and rewards of ownership of the underlying properties under development have not been transferred.
-Proceeds received in advance from sale of properties of jointly development projects prior to their completion are included in current liabilities. - (iii) Where the Authority receives a distribution of the assets of a joint venture, surplus is recognised based on the fair value of such assets at the time when agreement to distribute the assets has been reached. - (iv) When the developer is obligated to settle the upfront premium to the Authority at the inception of joint development agreement, surpluses arising from such upfront premium are recognised when the Authority has no further substantial acts to complete.
-Generally, such surpluses are recognised as soon as the Group has performed its obligations in respect of the upfront premium, the events leading to the possible cancellation of the joint development agreements have lapsed, and the upfront premium have become non-refundable/non-cancellable. - (v) Interest income is recognised on a time-proportion basis using the effective interest method. - (vi) Rental income net of any incentives given to the lessee is recognised on a straight line basis over the periods of the respective leases. - (vii) Income from Urban Redevelopment Facilitating Services Company Limited ("Facilitating Services") is recognised upon completion of the sale of the properties by the owners in accordance with the terms of the sale agreement.
+- (iv) When the developer is obligated to settle the upfront premium to the Group at the inception of joint development agreement, such upfront premium is recognised as revenue when the Group has no further substantial acts to complete.
+Generally, such revenue is recognised as soon as the Group has performed its obligations in respect of the upfront premium, the events leading to the possible cancellation of the joint development agreements have lapsed, and the upfront premium have become non-refundable/non-cancellable. - (v) Interest income is recognised on a time-proportion basis using the effective interest method. - (vi) Rental income net of any incentives given to the lessee is recognised on a straight line basis over the periods of the respective leases. - (vii) Income from Urban Redevelopment Facilitating Services Company Limited ("Facilitating Services") is recognised upon completion of the sale of the properties by the owners in accordance with the terms of the sale agreement.